Papyrus

 Intended device Signer's own phone or laptop A shared, operator-controlled device

-Start of a session Signer loads the URL and begins signing Operator unlocks the device with a PIN, then hands it off
+Start of a session Signer loads the URL and begins signing Operator opens the kiosk URL on the shared device

 Idle behavior Session stays open until the signer acts Session auto-resets after an idle timeout